 Cash advance apps — also sometimes called payday advance apps — are probably the best alternative to payday loans.
-These apps allow you to tap into earnings already worked for earlier than actual payday.
+These apps allow you to tap into earnings already worked for earlier than the actual payday.
 They are a digital equivalent of a payday loan provider, except they don’t charge interest or upfront fees.
 They can give you access to your payday funds two days before payday and often just has a small subscription fee or work on tips.
 Your credit history won’t matter because most don’t run a credit check.

 Best of all, there are no annoying, threatening phone calls to contend with because what you owe is automatically deducted from your account at the next pay period.

 Payday Alternative Loans

 People typically think of banks and online lenders when needing to borrow some money.
-Make sure to include credit unions as part of your search when you shop around.
+Make sure to include credit unions in your search when you shop around.
 Credit unions offer unique products, including Payday Alternative Loans, and offer some of the most competitive loan rates.
 Most will require you to join or need you to be a member for at least six months and open an account.
-You can open an account for as little as $5, along with a nominal membership fee.
+You can open an account for as little as $5 and a nominal membership fee.

 READ MORE: What is a payday alternative loan?